WMD-group/SMACT/README.md

 -----

 SMACT's features are accessed through Python scripts, importing classes and functions as needed.
+The best place to start is looking at [the docs](https://smact.readthedocs.io/en/latest/), which highlight some simple examples of how these classes and functions can be used.
-Some applications are available in [our examples folder](https://github.com/WMD-group/SMACT/tree/master/examples), as well as in the [SMACT workflow respository](https://github.com/WMD-group/SMACT_workflows).
+Extended examples are available in [our examples folder](https://github.com/WMD-group/SMACT/tree/master/examples) and the [SMACT workflow respository](https://github.com/WMD-group/SMACT_workflows) contains scripts that have been used in published work.

 License and attribution
 -----------------------